cultureandempire/cultureandempire.github.io/cande.md

 In this book I've skimmed over many topics.
 I'm not a journalist, nor a historian, and I have no credentials except my words.
 Credentials -- that lazy inheritance of trust from other people -- are somewhat quaint in the on-line world.
 What we say can matter, who we are does not.
 Only one thing really matters, and that is the knowledge of truth, which we arrive at together.

-I've tied to provide you with tools and models to help you understand the world, and find truth in it.
+I've tried to provide you with tools and models to help you understand the world, and find truth in it.
 Look for cults, small and large, and you will find lies and propaganda.
 Look for well-organized collective intelligences and you will find truths.

 My children will be astonished, when they grow up and read this, to learn that in 2013, some truths were still too difficult to say out loud.
 Here is one example: I think the evidence shows that the major terror attacks in New York, Madrid, and London were organized and executed by the military intelligences of one nation or another.
 That the Strategy of Tension has been hard at work, and spectacularly successful.
 That the War on Drugs, and the War on Terror, rather than being miserable failures, achieved all their goals, and more: profit, power, and social control.